-Ortiz- Fonseca hopes that he can encourage the LGBTQ teens and others to lead a healthier life and have a more positive perception of themselves after watching the web-series.
+Ortiz- Fonseca hopes that he can encourage LGBTQ teens and others to lead healthier lives and have a more positive perception of themselves after watching the web series.

 Since Louie Ortiz-Fonseca had been working on HIV activism for over 20 years in his hometown, Philadelphia, he understood the significance of a program like this.
 In fact, Kikis with Louie was influenced by his own story.